-Prosecco is the best-selling sparkling wine globally, a sparkling wine with delicate aromas of flowers and fruit, a lively, undemanding drink with a light structure and great pleasure.
-But the million-dollar question is… Is Prosecco a great Italian wine?
+Prosecco is the best-selling sparkling wine globally, a sparkling wine with delicate aromas of flowers and fruit that is a lively, undemanding drink with a light structure and great pleasure.
+But the million-dollar question is:

 What are the characteristics of a great wine?

-But perhaps all this confusion comes from the fact that we often compare Prosecco to Champagne, Franciacorta, Trentodoc, Oltrepò Pavese, when in reality Prosecco is light years away and doesn’t even want to mimic these wines, making comparisons would be useless.
-Different production methods, different grape varieties, different terroirs.
+But perhaps all this confusion comes from the fact that we often compare Prosecco to Champagne, Franciacorta, Trentodoc, Oltrepò Pavese, when in reality Prosecco is light years away and doesn’t even want to mimic these wines, so making comparisons would be useless.

 Glera, who is this stranger?

 By rules, it must be made with at least 85% of Glera.
 The rest could be other white grape varieties such as Verdisio, Bianchetta Treviso, Perera, and Glera Lunga, more rarely Chardonnay or Pinot grigio/Bianco.
-The known biotypes are: Prosecco Balbi, Prosecco dal peccol rosso, Prosecco lungo, Prosecco tondo.
+The known biotypes are: Prosecco Balbi, Prosecco dal peccol rosso, Prosecco lungo, and Prosecco tondo.

 How is Prosecco made?

-The so-called ancestral method, the French pétillant naturel, is also used to make artisanal Lambrusco, the real one.
+The so-called ancestral method, the French “pétillant naturel,” is also used to make artisanal Lambrusco, the real one.

-And this is the old-fashioned way, a more natural way of making wine because you can’t control the wine or make any changes.
+And this is the old-fashioned way, a more natural way of making wine, because you can’t control the wine or make any changes.

 Otherwise, you could use the classical Martinotti method.
-It’s a fascinating process, but different, in a nutshell: you put the wine in a large autoclave, add selected yeasts and leave the wine to ferment for 20 days.
+It’s a fascinating process, but different.
+In a nutshell, you put the wine in a large autoclave, add selected yeasts, and leave the wine to ferment for 20 days.

 Prosecco’s production areas